Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

 Additionally, retrograde ejaculation is not dangerous and painful, and the patient may not even notice he has it.
 Semen in the bladder can cause the urine to appear cloudy and dark after ejaculation.
 Also, some men with retrograde ejaculation may experience low sensation or pleasure during ejaculation.
 Exploring retrograde ejaculation causes, various factors such as nerve damage or conditions affecting the bladder sphincter can contribute to this unique reproductive issue.

-The most common retrograde ejaculation symptoms may include:
+The most common symptoms of retrograde ejaculation may include:

 What Can Cause Retrograde Ejaculation?

-The most common factors that can cause retrograde ejaculation are as follows.
+The most common factors of retrograde ejaculation causes are as follows:

 Specific surgical procedures, such as prostate surgery, bladder surgery, colectomy, or spinal cord surgery, may sometimes lead to retrograde ejaculation.